-Mr. Rowles is eligible to receive an annual cash performance bonus with a target equal to 100% of his base salary based on the achievement of performance targets established by the Compensation Committee.
+Under the Rowles 2023 Agreement, Mr. Rowles is eligible to receive an annual cash performance bonus with a target equal to 150% of his base salary based on the achievement of performance targets established by the Compensation Committee.

-The Rowles 2018 Agreement (i) will terminate upon Mr. Rowles' death, (ii) may be terminated by us upon Mr. Rowles' disability, (iii) may be terminated by us at any time without "cause" (as defined below) or for "cause," subject to Mr. Rowles' general right to cure, or (iv) may be terminated by Mr. Rowles (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to our right to cure.
+The Rowles 2023 Agreement (i) will terminate upon Mr. Rowles' death, (ii) may be terminated by us upon Mr. Rowles' disability, (iii) may be terminated by us at any time without "cause" (as defined below) or for "cause," subject to Mr. Rowles' general right to cure, or (iv) may be terminated by Mr. Rowles (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to our right to cure.

-If Mr. Rowles' employment is terminated by reason of death or disability or by us for "cause," under the Rowles 2018 Agreement he is entitled to receive:
+If Mr. Rowles' employment is terminated by reason of death or disability or by us for "cause," under the Rowles 2023 Agreement he is entitled to receive:

-- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - immediate acceleration of the vesting of all unvested equity awards then held by Mr. Rowles (in cases of death or disability only); and - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.
+- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - immediate acceleration of the vesting of all unvested equity awards then held by Mr. Rowles (in cases of death or disability only, with the Rowles Signing Performance Shares to vest based on the then-currently achieved target stock price); and - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.

-If Mr. Rowles' employment is terminated by us without "cause," or by Mr. Rowles for "good reason," under the Rowles 2018 Agreement he is entitled to:
+If Mr. Rowles' employment is terminated by us without "cause," or by Mr. Rowles for "good reason," under the Rowles 2023 Agreement he is entitled to:

-- accrued and unpaid base salary; - accrued and unused vacation pay;

-- unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; - subject to Mr. Rowles signing a general release of claims, a cash payment equal to Mr. Rowles' base salary multiplied by the greater of the remainder of the employment term or two years and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Rowles.
+- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; and - subject to Mr. Rowles signing a general release of claims, a cash payment equal to Mr. Rowles' base salary multiplied by two and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Rowles (with the Rowles Signing Performance Shares to vest based on the then-currently achieved target stock price).

-For purposes of the Rowles 2018 Agreement, "cause" means: (i) conduct by Mr. Rowles constituting a material act of willful misconduct in connection with the performance of his duties, including violation of our policy on sexual harassment or misappropriation of our funds or property, (ii) continued, willful and deliberate non-performance by Mr. Rowles of a material duty under the employment agreement, (iii) Mr. Rowles' refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Rowles, a plea of nolo contendere by Mr. Rowles or other conduct by Mr. Rowles that, as determined in the reasonable discretion of our board of directors, has resulted in, or would result in, material injury to our reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Rowles to comply with a material term of the employment agreement or (vi) a material violation by Mr. Rowles of our employment policies.
+For purposes of the Rowles 2023 Agreement, "cause" means: (i) conduct by Mr. Rowles constituting a material act of willful misconduct in connection with the performance of his duties, including violation of our policy on sexual harassment or misappropriation of our funds or property, (ii) continued, willful and deliberate non-performance by Mr. Rowles of a material duty under the employment agreement, (iii) Mr. Rowles' refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Rowles, a plea of nolo contendere by Mr. Rowles or other conduct by Mr. Rowles that, as determined in the reasonable discretion of our board of directors, has resulted in, or would result in, material injury to our reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Rowles to comply with a material term of the employment agreement or (vi) a material violation by Mr. Rowles of our employment policies.